JaromirProchazka/quizGenerator/docs/SerializedDocs.md

 ![QuizPersistence components diagram](https://github.com/JaromirProchazka/quizGenerator/blob/main/docs/ArchitectureDiagrams/L3.png?raw=true)

-- **QuizPersistence:** Module that provides an interface for interactiong with the Apps persistance.
-For exampel creating new Topics folder, renaming Topics...
+- **QuizPersistence:** Module that provides an interface for interacting with the Apps persistance.
+For example creating new Topics folder, renaming Topics...
-  - **DataStructures:** Defines dataStructures useful for Questions Sequencing.
+  - **DataStructures:** Defines data structures useful for Questions Sequencing.
 - **NotesParsing:** Defines tools for parsing notes into Quizzes.
 The questions are found using the **`QuestionNodeParams`** which holds the List of Attribute check classes.
-Each of these classes has a check for some possible html node attribute and on running the `QuestionNodeParams` function for analysing the `HtmlNode`, each of these checks are used on the node.
+Each of these classes has a check for some possible html node attribute and on running the `QuestionNodeParams` function for analyzing the `HtmlNode`, each of these checks are used on the node.
 This insures great extensibility, new Check can be created by making inheriting object from the `BaseAttributeCheck` and it's instance be added to the Checks List. **`QuestionNodeParams` is abstract and has two inheritors**, the **`AndQuestionNodeParams`** and **`OrQuestionNodeParams`**.
 The And one passes, if all Checks in the List pass and the Or one passes if at least one check in the List passes.
 - **AbstractChainStructure:**
   - **AbstractChain:** Defiens an abstract Chain of responsibility Pattern and its Builder.
 - **TopicCreation:** Defines structures for Creating new Topics.
   - **TopicCreationChain:** This abstract chain and its builder are implemented by the **`TopicCreationStep : ChainStep<TopicProduct>`** and it's builder.
 This `TopicCreationStep` is implemented by the `ChooseQuestionFormat` which lets user configure the **`NotesParser`** and define what is interpreted as a question.
 Also there is the **`ChooseNotesSource : TopicCreationStep`** which lets user choose the notes source.
 For that, there is the Notion Page source and local file source.
 - **QuizStarting:** Defines structures for Starting Quizzes from created Topics.
-  - **QuizStartingChain:** Defiens step and its inheritors for choosing, from which possition to start the quiz and a builder for the quiz starting chain.
+  - **QuizStartingChain:** Defines step and its inheritors for choosing, from which position to start the quiz and a builder for the quiz starting chain.
 - **QuizGeneratorPresentation:** Contains mainly the UI components like the Main Page or Quiz Page.
 Also for Step components, there are special Forms implementing ChainStepForm<StepT, ProductT, BuilderT> : Form.
 This form holds the current Chain builder and the next form to be opened.
 When user presses Continue, the Chosen step is added to the Builder and the Builder is passed to the next form.
 Finaly, when the Building is finished, the Chain is built and executed.
   - **MainPage:** Defines the programs dashboard.
   - **QuizStarting:** Defiens UI elemets for satarting an existing Quiz from a Topic.
   - **TopicCreation:** Defiens UI elemets for creating new Topics.

 ## Troubleshooting

+`

 ### Common Errors and Solutions